Saddle up! We’ve been riding the Interwebs on your behalf, searching for golden nuggets of small-business wisdom to share.

 Take-away: Don’t be so quick to increase deductible expenses and minimize taxable net income.
 Look at how classifying expenses (deduct v. capitalize) affects EBITDA, as well as the value of your business.

-Want more useful information at your fingertips?
-Follow us on Twitter.
+Want more useful information like this?
+Follow Allan Taylor & Co. on Twitter.

 Author: Barbara Taylor